-The Detector m tab contains binary objects for the detector functions.
+The "Detector 1...6" tabs contain binary objects for the fault detector functions.
 Up to six detectors can be used, the settings are identical.

 All binary inputs can be setup in the same manner.
 Beneath is a general description.

 For more information on each specific object, please refer to the chapter that describes it.